serebrov/.emacs/README.md

 - how to limit the search to a subfolder when searching with deadgrep?
   - in the search results window I can enter new directory at the top
-  - is there a way to limit the search to subdirectory initally? (not critical, but would be nice)
+  - is there a way to limit the search to subdirectory initially? (not critical, but would be nice)
-- CtrlSF edit mode works like dired: does not save anything right about (deadgrep edits files live)
+- CtrlSF edit mode works like dired: does not save anything right away and there is a separate save operation (deadgrep edits files live)
-- deadgrep edit mode needs to be explicitely enabled with M-x deadgrep-edit-mode while CtrlSF naturally starts in vim normal mode and "i" starts editing
+- deadgrep edit mode needs to be explicitly enabled with M-x deadgrep-edit-mode while CtrlSF naturally starts in vim normal mode and "i" starts editing
-- CtrlSF opens files by default in a split, deadgrep opens the file by default (not a problem, deadgrep has the deadgrep-vist-result-other-window command)
+- CtrlSF opens files by default in a split, deadgrep opens the file by default (not a problem, deadgrep has the deadgrep-visit-result-other-window command)

 Related: https://www.reddit.com/r/emacs/comments/1pglgou/finally_i_have_my_beloved_quickfix_list_in_emacs/
 In Emacs, **wgrep** (Writable Grep) brings this experience